Cuddeback Airfield: History

-Cuddeback Dry Lake was named after Leon D. Cuddeback, who was an early desert aviator & contemporary of Pancho Barnes.
+Cuddeback Lake is mentioned in a 1896 newspaper article and a 1915 USGS Map.
 It is sometimes misspelled as "Cuddleback".

 Cuddeback Airfield was built between 1932-33 in the middle of Cuddeback Dry Lake, serving as an auxiliary airfield.
 By 1937, it operated both as an auxiliary airfield and civil airport, with a 15,840 x 5,280 feet long clay landing area.
 It was used by the United States Army as an artillery range.
 Between 1940-41, the airfield was abandoned.
 In 1955, the United States Air Force (USAF) acquired Cuddeback range, and purchased an additional 37.82 acres of adjacent land.
 Beginning in 1959, the Cuddeback Dry Lake Air Strip was used as an emergency landing site in preparation of the North American X-15 program.
 Subsequently, NASA designated the airfield and the adjacent dry lake as a launch site and drop-zone, named Cuddeback Dry Lake and Cuddeback Dry Lake Drop Zone.
 In June 1963, Cuddeback Airfield was converted to the Cuddeback Lake Air Force Range, also known as the Cuddeback Air-to-Ground Gunner Range (Cuddeback AGGR).

 Cuddeback Airfield began operating as a drop-zone for air-launched rockets, with runway 01/19 mainly serving emergency landings.
 Cuddeback Dry Lake additionally operated a range for low-level simulated nuke targeting, which was facilitated by NAS China Lake.
 On the 500-knot run in, Navy pilots would drop practice bombs as big as 25-lb.
 Cuddeback Airfield was equipped with strafe lanes, two dive bomb circles, and two target circles.
 It was also equipped with three asphalt camera targets for the X-15 program, several landfills, ammunition burial pits, and four underground storage tanks.
 Infrastructure for stationed personnel included two scoring towers, a motor pool barn, a small mess hall, and a small operations building.
 Weather personnel from Detachment 12 of the 25th Weather Squadron provided meteorological support and forecasts, while range crews scored strafing, bombing, and missile accuracy from the two scoring towers.
 Due to the remoteness of the airfield, access was done by Huey helicopters.
 During exercises, Cuddeback Airfield was temporarily staffed with personnel.

 On 3 November, 1965, an X-15A-2 External Tank Test was conducted from Edwards AFB, serving as the first flight with empty external tanks.
 It took off from launch platform NB-52 003, with a maximum altitude around 21,520 meters and maximum speeds at 2,414 kilometres per hour.
 It airdropped over Cuddeback Dry Lake, with the ammonia tank being recovered while the lox tank was destroyed.